w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

   - H4
 ---

-Some websites use fly-out menus to allow users to access additional pages further down the page hierarchy.
-This removes the need for multiple page loads if the user knows where to find the specific content.
-It also allows for getting an overview of the content of the website.
+Some websites use fly-out menus to allow easier access to pages further down the page hierarchy.
+It removes the need for multiple page loads if the user knows where to find the page.
+Users also get a grasp of the content of the website.

 People with tremors, limited fine motor dexterity or other disabilities might have trouble operating fly-out menus in general.
 Make sure to provide other means to the sub menu items, for example repeat them on the page of the parent menu item.

 ## Indicate the presence of a submenu

 Users need to be aware which menu items have a submenu and which don’t.
-In the following example, only the “SpaceBears” item has one.
-An arrow icon is shown to inform visual users about the submenu, but for other uses, like assistive technologies, the following ARIA attributes provide the information programatically:
+An arrow icon identifies that only the “SpaceBears” item has a submenu.
+For assistive technologies, the following ARIA attributes provide this information:

 * `aria-haspopup="true"` prompts assistive technologies to give the information that a submenu is present to the user
-* `aria-expanded` conveys the state of the submenu: It is initially set to “false” as the submenu is not visible.
+* `aria-expanded` conveys the state of the submenu: It is initially set to `false` as the submenu is not visible.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>